Xiaomi HyperOS

-Xiaomi HyperOS (小米澎湃OS (Xiǎomǐ Péngpài OS)), sometimes shortened as HyperOS (澎湃OS (Péngpài OS, Surge OS)), is an operating system developed by Xiaomi.
+Xiaomi HyperOS (小米澎湃OS (Xiǎomǐ Péngpài OS)), sometimes shortened to HyperOS (澎湃OS (Péngpài OS, Surge OS)), is an operating system developed by Xiaomi.
 It is based on Android and unifies MIUI, Vela OS, Mina OS and operating system software architectures including IoT devices and automobiles.
-It was announced on October 17, 2023, and debuted alongside Xiaomi 14 Series on October 26, 2023.
+It was announced on 17 October 2023, and debuted alongside Xiaomi 14 Series on 26 October 2023.
 It succeeded MIUI as Xiaomi's mobile operating system.

 Different versions of HyperOS are developed for different regions: China, EEA (Europe), India, and a Global version.
 For each region, Xiaomi devices have different HyperOS implementations.
 The EEA version differs from the Global version in meeting specific EEA regulations for mobile phones regarding advertising and other issues.

 History

-In 2017, Xiaomi begun developing Vela OS, a unified software platform designed to be used with its own IoT devices.
+In 2017, Xiaomi began developing Vela OS, a unified software platform designed to be used with its own IoT devices.
 It is based on NuttX and was announced in 2020.
 In 2019, Xiaomi pre-developed Mina OS, a microkernel security system.
 In 2021, following its decision to make automobiles, Xiaomi was developing its own car-focused operating system.

 In 2022, Xiaomi decided to unify the aforementioned operating systems' software architecture, and HyperOS has finished its research and development.

-The new operating system was announced on X and Weibo on October 17, 2023, and debuted alongside Xiaomi 14 Series on October 26, 2023.
+The new operating system was announced on X and Weibo on 17 October 2023, and debuted alongside Xiaomi 14 Series on 26 October 2023.
 HyperOS was then officially launched in Beijing, with the first batch of compatible models announced.
-HyperOS was launched globally at MWC 2024 in Spain.
+HyperOS was launched globally at Mobile World Congress Barcelona in March 2024.

 Development

 Technical white paper

-On December 7, 2023, Xiaomi held a HyperOS experience communication meeting, explaining some details, underlying technical architecture, current and future functions and designs of HyperOS.
+On 7 December 2023, Xiaomi held a HyperOS experience communication meeting, explaining some details, underlying technical architecture, current and future functions and designs of HyperOS.

 Alleged name change before release

 In August 2023, during the promotional phase of the Redmi K60 Extreme Edition after its release, Xiaomi stated that this phone would be among the first to upgrade to MIUI 15, promising five years of OTA updates.
 However, Xiaomi ultimately did not release MIUI 15 but instead officially announced Xiaomi HyperOS.
-Some netizens believe that Xiaomi HyperOS was a temporary rebranding of MIUI 15 for promotional convenience.
-Additionally, on November 4, 2023, during a Bilibili live stream by the Chinese digital media Geekerwan, the host Yunfei revealed that the system version sent for media testing in September for the Snapdragon 8 Gen 3 was MIUI 15, not HyperOS.
+Some netizens believed that Xiaomi HyperOS was a temporary rebranding of MIUI 15 for promotional convenience.
+Additionally, on 4 November 2023, during a Bilibili live stream by the Chinese digital media Geekerwan, the host Yunfei revealed that the system version sent for media testing in September for the Snapdragon 8 Gen 3 was MIUI 15, not HyperOS.

 Xiaomi has not explained the cancellation of MIUI 15, and the promotional material regarding the five-year system OTA updates for the Redmi K60 Extreme Edition has not been retracted.
-On December 1, 2023, the first official version of Xiaomi HyperOS was pushed to this model.
+On 1 December 2023, the first official version of Xiaomi HyperOS was pushed to this model.